Gill terms PML-N’s video leak character assassination of judge

 LAHORE: Punjab chief minister’s spokesman Shahbaz Gill has said those who attacked judiciary in past are committing character assassination of a judge of the accountability court.Shahbaz Gill said the people are well-aware of PML-N’s past who dictated verdicts through phone calls to judges and now Nawaz Sharif is facing jail term after being convicted by the top court over the corruption of billions.

-He said that PML-N scandalised the case instead of taking legal action against the judge.
-He said that action could be taken under rules for electronic crime on scandalising the judge.
-He said Maryam and Shahbaz can face five-year jail term.
+He said the PML-N scandalised the case instead of taking legal action against the judge.
+He said the action could be taken under the electronic crime law for scandalising a judge.
+He said Maryam and Shahbaz can face five-year jail term for that.

 LAHORE: Punjab chief minister’s spokesman Shahbaz Gill has said those who attacked judiciary in past are committing character assassination of a judge of the accountability court.Shahbaz Gill said the people are well-aware of PML-N’s past who dictated verdicts through phone calls to judges and now Nawaz Sharif is facing jail term after being convicted by the top court over the corruption of billions.

-He said that PML-N scandalised the case instead of taking legal action against the judge.
-He said that action could be taken under rules for electronic crime on scandalising the judge.
-He said Maryam and Shahbaz can face five-year jail term.
+He said the PML-N scandalised the case instead of taking legal action against the judge.
+He said the action could be taken under the electronic crime law for scandalising a judge.
+He said Maryam and Shahbaz can face five-year jail term for that.